- Signs & symptoms

 hematologic abnormalities seen in COVID-19

-- Dramatic elevations in D-dimer are the hallmark laboratory abnormality of COVID-DIC (figure above).
+- Dramatic elevations in D-dimer are the hallmark laboratory abnormality of CAC (see above).

 - In clinical practice, fibrinogen is generally elevated or normal.

-- Thrombocytopenia can occur, but this is less common than in other forms of DIC.
+- Thrombocytopenia can occur, but this is generally mild.

 - Thromboelastography (TEG) (Panigada et al.)